awsdocs/amazon-ses-developer-guide/doc-source/custom-verification-emails.md

 + Version 3\.45\.2 or later of the AWS SDK for PHP
 + Version 1\.5\.1 or later of the AWS SDK for Python \(Boto\)
 + Version 1\.5\.0 or later of the `aws-sdk-ses` gem in the AWS SDK for Ruby

+### Q13\.
+Why do I receive `ProductionAccessNotGranted` errors when I send custom verification emails?<a name="custom-verification-emails-faq-q13"></a>

+The `ProductionAccessNotGranted` error indicates that your account is still in the Amazon SES sandbox\.
+You can only send custom verification emails if your account has been removed from the sandbox\.
+For more information, see [Moving Out of the Amazon SES Sandbox](request-production-access.md)\.